briandconnelly/pushoverr/README.md

 * [RPushbullet](https://github.com/eddelbuettel/rpushbullet), an R interface for [Pushbullet](https://www.pushbullet.com), a similar (and larger) service.

+## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+This project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.

 ## Disclaimer